 The four natural hazards are the major hazards that have caused the maximum number of bridge collapses.
-The failures mechanism most commonly seen as under:
+The most common failure mechanism is:

-- Failure of substructure and foundations due to shear force - Failures in superstructure due to horizontal force resulting in unseating of the superstructure - Failures in superstructure due to horizontal force resulting in toppling of the superstructure elements
+- Failure of substructure and foundations due to shear force: - Failures in superstructure due to horizontal force resulting in unseating of the superstructure; - Failures in superstructure due to horizontal force resulting in toppling of the superstructure elements.

-All the above three-mentioned failure mechanism have a potential to result in a cascading impact on adjoining elements.
+All the above-mentioned failure mechanisms have the potential to result in a cascading impact on adjoining elements.
 Such cascading causes the failure of the entire span.
-Each of the four hazards [Earthquake, Flooding, Cyclone, and Landslides] have a potential to cause either one of the above-mentioned failure or multiple failures.
-Horizontal force is the most conspicuous of the force that influences the bridge response.
+Each of the four hazards [Earthquake, Flooding, Cyclone, and Landslides] have the potential to cause either one of the above-mentioned failures or multiple failures.
+Horizontal force is the most conspicuous of the forces that influence the bridge response.

 Research focuses on the above three scenarios.
 Evaluation of the deterioration model and severity definition as derived from Bridge management determines the deterioration level in the bridge.
-The incremental severity of distress yielded reduction in strength.
-Both concrete and rebars exhibit reduction in strength capacity.
+The incremental severity of distress yielded a reduction in strength.
+Both concrete and rebars exhibit a reduction in strength capacity.

 Standard strength capacity equations of bridge design procedures with reduction factors yield response of the bridge elements.
-Such analysis establish the probability of bridge categorization as either Safe, Marginally safe or otherwise stated as having higher probability of Collapse.
+Such analysis establishes the probability of bridge categorization as either Safe, Marginally Safe or otherwise stated as having a higher probability of Collapse.

-Such analysis also enables one to evaluate the response of Deteriorated bridges for varying severity of natural hazards.
-Analysis defines the boundaries of the bridge survival for the inspected levels of deterioration / distress.
-Evaluated boundaries are significant to understand the approach to be adopted to enhance resilience planning.
-Present limitations of this approach arises due varied design and construction methods used in today's bridges.
-This limitation gives an opportunity to further the research scope to cover other bridge forms.
+Such analysis also enables one to evaluate the response of deteriorated bridges to varying severity of natural hazards.
+The analysis defines the boundaries of the bridge survival for the inspected levels of deterioration/distress.
+Evaluated boundaries are significant for understanding the approach to be adopted to enhance resilience planning.

+Present limitations of this approach arise due to varied design and construction methods used in today's bridges.
+This limitation gives an opportunity to further the research scope to cover other types of bridges.

-• Data Utilization and Testing:
+Data Utilization and Testing